argonne-lcf/user-guides/docs/theta/applications-and-libraries/applications/vasp.md

 ## References

-Please encourage your group to do some tests to determine which binary better suites there needs.
+Please encourage your group to do some tests to determine which binary better suits their needs.
 Here are some presentations and papers that may be useful in making a decision:
 - [Using VASP at NERSC](https://www.nersc.gov/assets/Uploads/Using-VASP-at-NERSC-20180629.pdf)
 - [Performance of Hybrid MPI/OpenMP VASP on Cray XC40 Based on KNL](https://cug.org/proceedings/cug2017_proceedings/includes/files/pap134s2-file1.pdf)